 Cash Flow is Important, But Not the Priority

 The first thing aspiring entrepreneurs need to understand is that making money can not be your primary goal.
-You must first ensure that there is a demand for your product/service.
 It goes without saying that you must believe in your brand and be passionate about what you can offer customers.
 This is the only way to successfully sell your offerings.
-Now, cash flow is important, and you need to have a written plan to account for your income and outcome to ensure you’re making a profit; however, the priority must always be the quality of your product/service.
+However, cash flow is important, and you need to have a written plan to account for your income and outcome to ensure you’re making a profit.
+Financial stability of your company, which is shown in a business credit report, can be a key factor influencing potential partners’ and clients’ decisions to cooperate with you.

 Trial and Error